U.S.-backed Kurdish-led group says militants riot in jail in northeast Syria

 U.S.-based Human Rights Watch says the SDF holds about 12,000 men and boys suspected of Islamic State affiliation, including 2,000 to 4,000 foreigners from almost 50 countries.

-The inmates are held in overcrowded prisons where conditions are inhumane in many cases, according to Human Rights Watch and other rights groups.
+The inmates are held in overcrowded prisons where, according to Human Rights Watch, conditions are inhumane in many cases, a description that echoed concerns by other rights groups.

 The Kurdish-led forces also hold about 100,000 Syrian and foreign women and children who are family members of militant suspects in squalid camps across the areas they control.